shahroq/whale_c5_cheat_sheet/README.md

 - `version` defaults to false.
 If specified, this version will be stored against the asset as the numerical version of the asset.
 - `combine` either true (combine this asset with other assets if asset caching is enabled) or false (do not combine this asset with others).
 Defaults to -1, which uses the default for the Asset type.
 - `minify` either true (minify this asset before combining, if asset caching is enabled) or false (do not minify this asset).
 Defaults to -1, which uses the default for the Asset type.

+### CLI
+For complete reference check [`HERE`](https://documentation.concrete5.org/developers/framework/console-commands-and-jobs/cli-commands)

+- List of all the available CLI commands `concrete/bin/concrete5 list`
+- Install concrete5 with: `c5:install`
+- Reset a concrete5 installation with `c5:reset`
+- Generate IDE symbols with `c5:ide-symbols`
+- Configure concrete5 with `c5:config`
+- Run concrete5 jobs with `c5:job`
+- Clear the concrete5 cache with `c5:clear-cache`
+- Install a concrete5 package with `c5:package-install`
+- Update concrete5 packages with `c5:package-update`
+- Uninstall a concrete5 package with `c5:package-uninstall`
+- Manage 5.6 and 5.7 package translations with `c5:package-translate`
+- Getting information with `c5:info`
+- Upgrading concrete5 with `c5:update`

 ### Misc.